 It might have been a bit over-zealous of me to register for the Evergreen Sprint Triathlon.
 Post-race I finally decided to look it up and turns out the last tri I did was in October 2016.
 Almost three years ago.
 And in those three years I’ve swam maybe a dozen times.
 Ridden my bike a handful more.
 But I wanted to swim in the Evergreen Lake and I didn’t want to wait another whole year to do it so … Yeah, bad reasoning, but admittedly I’m the master of.

-Logistics were pretty good.
-This is the first tri I’ve done that didn’t have assigned rows for transition but was rather a free-for-all and it worked surprisingly well.
+For a small town, mountain race, the logistics were pretty good.
+This is the first tri I’ve done that didn’t have assigned rows for transition but was rather a free-for-all.
 Granted the field was only about 220 athletes and I’d never want that kind of chaos in a large race but it worked.
 My kid, Sierra, and her BF, Kenzie, were my support team since Don was out of town and they made sure I got there on time and had everything I needed though I almost forgot to get body marked.
 There are so many little things that go into triathlons!

 I was in the last wave.
 You know the old-farts wave.
 And for once I was truly happy to be back of the pack.
 Each added five minutes between waves let the sun come up a little warmer.
 There was nothing about the swim I was really nervous about so standing lakeside a little longer didn’t increase my anxiety and when it was time, I dove in ready to rock.